serenitystar-ai/serenitystar-js/packages/genie-textarea/README.md

 - 🔧 **TypeScript Support**: Complete type definitions included
 - 🌐 **Universal**: Works with any framework or vanilla JavaScript
 - ⚡ **Lightweight**: Minimal footprint with maximum functionality
+- 🎛️ **Dual Modes**: Direct processing or assisted mode with quick actions and custom instructions

 ## 📦 Installation